mongodb/leafygreen-ui/.storybook/decorators/GeneratedStory/README.md

 export const Generated = () => {};
 ```

+This will create a story called "Generated", that renders all defined prop combinations.

 ## Excluding prop combinations

 You may not always want to test _every_ combination of props.
 For example, in Button we shouldn't be testing the case when `children`, `leftGlyph` and `rightGlyph` are _all_ undefined.